radiome-lab/radiome/docs/Reference.md

 ```python
 mock_nipype()
 ```
-Context manager which replaces Nipype job with mock at runtime.
+Context manager which replaces Nipype jobs with mock at runtime.

-Patch the nipype job with mocks at runtime, then recover it when exiting.
+Patch the nipype jobs with mocks at runtime, then recover it when exiting.

 ## radiome.core.utils.s3